Nova-Redd/Digital-Triplet/README.md

 #### MobileNet
 MobileNets are a class of light weight deep convolutional neural networks for mobile and embedded vision applications.
 They can run on mobile devices due to their small sixe. the size of the largest MobileNet currently is about 17 MB.
 Comparatively, VGG16, a model used in computer vision tasks is 533 MB.

 MobileNets are trained on the ImageNet dataset.
-The MobileNet in the Keras functional API has 1000 classifications.
+The MobileNet in the Keras functional models has 1000 classifications.
 When we retrained the model to our custom dataset, we changed the classification layers to 4 nodes, each representing an authorized user.
 We also retrained some of the hidden layers.
 The only layers we didnt retrain were the top bottleneck layers used for feature extraction.

 The code at the top of this repo has comments to help you follow along.
 If you would like a detailed tutorial on how to work with MobileNet in Keras, please check out Deeplizard's Keras series.
 They have both video and text based resources.
 Tutorials 17 through 19 are on MobileNets.
 We learnt a lot from them.(Thankyou so much!
 Mandy and Chris😀) https://deeplizard.com/learn/video/OO4HD-1wRN8